onderjan/machine-check/systems/machine-check-avr/README.md

 programs for the AVR ATmega328P microcontroller via [machine-check](https://docs.rs/machine-check).

-In addition to common [machine-check](https://docs.rs/machine-check) executable arguments, the executable takes a pair of arguments specifying path to Intel HEX file containing the ATmega328P program code: `--hex-file abc.hex`.
+In addition to common [machine-check](https://docs.rs/machine-check) executable arguments, the executable takes a flag specifying path to Intel HEX file containing the ATmega328P program code: `--system-hex-file abc.hex` (or just `-H abc.hex`).

 See [machine-check](https://docs.rs/machine-check) for details on verifying specifications.

-Note that both [machine-check](https://docs.rs/machine-check) and this crate are currently experimental and awaiting further improvement and stabilization.
+Note that both [machine-check](https://docs.rs/machine-check) and this crate are currently in developmental phase and awaiting further improvement.

 ## Known system problems

 - Some lesser-used instructions are unimplemented.
 - Only general-purpose I/O peripherals are supported.
-- The program counter is not always checked for overflow.
+- The program counter may not always be checked for overflow.

 ## Inherent panics

 - Jumps and calls outside program memory.
 - Execution of reserved or illegal opcodes.
 - Illegal or discouraged reads and writes.